Henry of Essex: Life

-Henry was the son and heir of Robert fitz Swein of Essex, a descendant of the pre-conquest landowner Robert fitz Wimarch who was favored by King Edward the Confessor.
+Henry was the son and heir of Robert fitz Swein of Essex, a descendant of the pre-Conquest landowner Robert fitz Wimarch who was favoured by King Edward the Confessor.

 Henry is mentioned in several chronicles, including that of Jocelin of Brakelond.
 His influence at the royal court was greatest during the reign of Stephen, but it continued into the early years of Henry II's.
 He served Henry as Sheriff of Bedfordshire and Buckinghamshire from 1156 to 1159, and as a justiciar, as well as being his constable.
 Henry participated in the king's Toulouse campaign in the spring and summer of 1159.

-After he dropped the royal standard in a Welsh ambush during Henry II's campaign into Wales of 1157, however, his political importance waned.
+He was alleged to have dropped the royal standard in a Welsh ambush during Henry II's campaign into Wales of 1157.
 As royal constable, his office required that he hold the standard to indicate the king's position during any military engagement.
 Dropping the standard seemed to signal the king's death.
-At the royal court held at Easter, 1163, Henry was accused of treason for that act by a claimant to the Montfort estate of Haughley.
+At the royal court held at Easter, 1163, Henry was accused of treason for that act by Robert de Montfort, a claimant to the Montfort estate of Haughley.
 The two men fought a judicial duel a few months later.
 Jocelin details Henry's judicial duel with Robert de Montfort (a rival for Henry's wife's inheritance) on Fry's Island in the River Thames at Reading.
 Henry's body was carried senseless from the site of the duel by monks of the nearby Reading Abbey, but he survived and took the Benedictine cowl.
 As he was a convicted traitor, however, his estates and offices were forfeit, and his family was disgraced.
-Henry was allowed to remain as a monk at Reading Abbey, where he remained for the rest of his life.
+Henry was allowed to remain as a monk at Reading Abbey for the rest of his life.

 Henry of Essex is thought to have died at Reading Abbey in the same year that Archbishop Thomas Becket was murdered, 1170.

 Family

-Henry married firstly Cecily; they had least at two sons, Henry and Hugh.
-His second wife was Alice, probably the daughter and heiress of Robert de Vere, the royal constable (d. circa 1151).
-It is unknown which wife was the mother of Henry's daughter, Agnes, who married Aubrey de Vere, first Earl of Oxford, as his third wife, but Alice seems most likely.
+Henry married firstly Cecily, daughter of Roger de Valognes; they had least at two sons, Henry and Hugh.
+His second wife was Alice, probably the daughter and heiress of Robert de Ver, the royal constable (d. circa 1151).
+It is unknown which wife was the mother of Henry's daughter, Agnes, who married Aubrey de Vere, first Earl of Oxford, but Cecily seems most likely.